Apfelfrisch/query-filter/README.md

   ->applyOn($queryBuilder)
   ->get();

-// Filter with name like "%John"
+// Filter with name like "John%"
 $users = QueryFilter::new()
   ->allowFilters(new Criterias\LeftStrictPartialFilter('name'))
   ->applyOn($queryBuilder)